bdalberson/lumonemployeedb/README.md

 ## Description
 ![plot](./assets/Screen%20Shot%202023-04-30%20at%207.50.10%20PM.png)

+Video of the application in action: https://drive.google.com/file/d/1k0YrNf4kVxXw485En4oMGFZ3R37VN9dK/view

-This is a content management tool which has a DB of employees, their roles and salaries.
+This is a content management system(CMS) which has a DB of employees, their roles and salaries.
 Users can view and update data directly to the database.